By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Addenbrooke’s and Cambridge hospital negligence claims.

 NHS Complaints Process – This page, from the NHS, explains the process to go through if you’d like to raise a formal complaint.

-Hospital Negligence Claims – A guide that explains about claiming compensation for hospital negligence, not just for Addenbrooke’s hospital.
+Hospital Negligence Claims – A guide that explains about claiming compensation for hospital negligence, not just for Addenbrooke’s and Cambridge hospital negligence claims.

-Personal Injury Compensation Calculator – Provides example compensation amounts for different injuries caused by medical negligence.
+Personal Injury Compensation Calculator – Provides example compensation amounts for different injuries caused by claims like road traffic accident claims, medical negligence and other types of personal injury claim.

-Mother Birth Injury Claims – This guide provides examples of what an Addenbrooke’s hospital payout might be if the mother is injured during childbirth.
+Mother Birth Injury Claims – This guide provides examples of what an Addenbrooke’s and Cambridge hospital negligence claims payout might be if the mother is injured during childbirth.